kcozturk/TemporalMemoryABM/README.md

 # Temporal memory ABM

-This repository contains the R code to reproduce the Agent-based Model (ABM) and the analyses that belong to the manuscript "Quantity versus quality: When and where does temporal memory pay off when foraging?" by Kavel C. D. Ozturk 1, Bryndan O. C. M. van Pinxteren, Karline R. L. Janmaat, Benjamin Robira (2026).
+This repository contains the R code to reproduce the Agent-based Model (ABM) and the analyses that belong to the manuscript "_Quantity versus quality: When and where does temporal memory pay off when foraging?_" by Kavel C. D. Ozturk 1, Bryndan O. C. M. van Pinxteren, Karline R. L. Janmaat, Benjamin Robira (2026).

 The output to reproduce the analysis can be obtained from: ....